We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - You may find your nausea temporarily alleviated by tart or sour foods and beverages.

-The fatigue you are experiencing is normal.
+Feeling run-down?
+The fatigue you’re likely experiencing is normal.
 It’s caused by pregnancy hormones and increased blood volume.
+Taking it easier may have to become a part of your routine.

 - Take naps.
-This can prove challenging if you are working or caring for other children, but finding time for a cat nap during the day can help combat fatigue.
-This will be important after baby is born, too.
+This can prove challenging if you’re working or caring for other children, but finding time for a catnap during the day can help combat fatigue.
+This will be important after your baby is born, too.

 - Go to bed earlier.